Messerschmitt Me 262

-The design of what would become the Me 262 started in April 1939, before the Second World War.
+The design of what would become the Me 262 started in April 1939, before World War II.
 It made its maiden flight on 18 April 1941 with a piston engine, and its first jet-powered flight on 18 July 1942.
-Progress was delayed by problems with engines, metallurgy and interference from people including Hermann Göring, head of the Luftwaffe, and Adolf Hitler.
-The latter wanted the Me 262 to be a ground-attack/bomber aircraft rather than a defensive interceptor, thus necessitating a redesign.
+Progress was delayed by problems with engines, metallurgy, and interference from Luftwaffe chief Hermann Göring and Adolf Hitler.
+The German leader demanded that the Me 262, conceived as a defensive interceptor, be redesigned as ground-attack/bomber aircraft.
 The aircraft became operational with the Luftwaffe in mid-1944.
 The Me 262 was faster and more heavily armed than any Allied fighter, including the British jet-powered Gloster Meteor.
 The Allies countered by attacking the aircraft on the ground and during takeoff and landing.